Jagrati09Singhal/Neural-Ninjas-/README.md

 **1️.index.html**

--Serves as the main landing page of the application
+- Serves as the main landing page of the application

--Includes a hero section, an overview of the platform, and a step-by-step explanation of how it works
+- Includes a hero section, an overview of the platform, and a step-by-step explanation of how it works

--Features clean navigation and clear call-to-action buttons
+- Features clean navigation and clear call-to-action buttons

--Designed to be responsive and visually appealing using custom icons and layout
+- Designed to be responsive and visually appealing using custom icons and layout

 **2️.login.html**

--Contains a minimal and user-friendly login interface for voters
+- Contains a minimal and user-friendly login interface for voters

--Inputs for email and password
+- Inputs for email and password

--Styled to match the homepage for design consistency
+- Styled to match the homepage for design consistency

--Backend integration using Node.js and Express is planned for authentication
+- Backend integration using Node.js and Express is planned for authentication

 **3️.style.css**

--Custom CSS built from scratch (no external frameworks used)
+- Custom CSS built from scratch (no external frameworks used)

--Manages the layout, color scheme, typography, and responsiveness across all pages
+- Manages the layout, color scheme, typography, and responsiveness across all pages

--Ensures a cohesive and modern look using the 'Inter' font from Google Fonts
+- Ensures a cohesive and modern look using the 'Inter' font from Google Fonts

--Supports all HTML pages with consistent UI elements like navbars, buttons, and sections
+- Supports all HTML pages with consistent UI elements like navbars, buttons, and sections

 **4️.Final_PPT.pdf**

--Final project presentation in PDF format
+- Final project presentation in PDF format

--Summarizes the concept,problem statement,approach, goals, tech stack, feature highlights, and project flow
+- Summarizes the concept,problem statement,approach, goals, tech stack, feature highlights, and project flow

--Prepared for judges and mentors to quickly review the project vision and progress
+- Prepared for judges and mentors to quickly review the project vision and progress

 ## CHECKPOINT 2

 **index.html (Updated)**

--Acts as the landing page for the platform
+- Acts as the landing page for the platform

--Includes hero section, feature highlights, and step-by-step voting guide
+- Includes hero section, feature highlights, and step-by-step voting guide

--Clean navigation with responsive layout and CTA buttons
+- Clean navigation with responsive layout and CTA buttons

--Fully styled with style.css, no external UI templates used
+- Fully styled with style.css, no external UI templates used

 **login.html (Updated - Advanced Aadhaar + OTP Flow)**

--Handles voter authentication using Aadhaar number and phone
+- Handles voter authentication using Aadhaar number and phone

--CAPTCHA integrated via backend API (/captcha)
+- CAPTCHA integrated via backend API (/captcha)

--OTP generation and verification via /send-otp and /verify-otp
+- OTP generation and verification via /send-otp and /verify-otp

--User info displayed after successful OTP generation
+- User info displayed after successful OTP generation

--Real-time error handling, input validations, and 15-min OTP countdown
+- Real-time error handling, input validations, and 15-min OTP countdown

--Uses fetch() with session support for secure API communication
+- Uses fetch() with session support for secure API communication

--Clean, accessible, and fully responsive
+- Clean, accessible, and fully responsive

 **style.css (Updated)**

--Custom CSS styling for both index and login pages
+- Custom CSS styling for both index and login pages

--Manages layout, typography, spacing, buttons, and responsive design
+- Manages layout, typography, spacing, buttons, and responsive design

--Google Fonts (Inter) used for consistent modern UI
+- Google Fonts (Inter) used for consistent modern UI

--No frameworks like Bootstrap used — fully handwritten styling
+- No frameworks like Bootstrap used — fully handwritten styling

 ## CHECKPOINT 3

 **style.css – Styling and Layout (In Progress)**

--This file is responsible for the visual design and responsiveness of the platform
+- This file is responsible for the visual design and responsiveness of the platform

--Currently includes styles for:
+- Currently includes styles for:

--Header navigation and buttons
+- Header navigation and buttons

--Hero section layout and typography
+- Hero section layout and typography

--"About" and "How It Works" sections using modern grid-based layouts
+- "About" and "How It Works" sections using modern grid-based layouts

--Footer structure and styling
+- Footer structure and styling

--Login and verification forms (basic structure, spacing, and responsiveness)
+- Login and verification forms (basic structure, spacing, and responsiveness)

--Fonts, colors, spacing, and transitions have been partially implemented
+- Fonts, colors, spacing, and transitions have been partially implemented

--Responsive behavior has been initiated for mobile viewports
+- Responsive behavior has been initiated for mobile viewports

--Additional styling (form animations, mobile menu, admin panel, etc.) is still under development
+- Additional styling (form animations, mobile menu, admin panel, etc.) is still under development

--No external libraries used; all styling is written in vanilla CSS
+- No external libraries used; all styling is written in vanilla CSS

 **index.html – Main Landing Page**

--Serves as the homepage of the NextGen Ballot voting platform
+- Serves as the homepage of the NextGen Ballot voting platform

--Includes a responsive navigation bar with links to: Home, About, How It Works, Login, and Admin
+- Includes a responsive navigation bar with links to: Home, About, How It Works, Login, and Admin

--Features a structured hero section with platform overview, tagline, and call-to-action buttons
+- Features a structured hero section with platform overview, tagline, and call-to-action buttons

--Clearly explains project value through an About section with three highlighted features
+- Clearly explains project value through an About section with three highlighted features

--Outlines the user journey in a step-by-step format in the How It Works section
+- Outlines the user journey in a step-by-step format in the How It Works section

--Footer section contains quick links and contact details
+- Footer section contains quick links and contact details

--Uses semantic HTML5 structure and follows accessibility standards
+- Uses semantic HTML5 structure and follows accessibility standards

--Connected to shared style.css for consistent layout and design
+- Connected to shared style.css for consistent layout and design

--Includes script.js and admin-login.js placeholders for future functionality
+- Includes script.js and admin-login.js placeholders for future functionality

--Fully responsive and optimized for desktop and mobile viewports
+- Fully responsive and optimized for desktop and mobile viewports

 ## CHECKPOINT 4